P-skylos/mem-grids/README.md

 # usage

-provide raw text, or an in put path with the `-f` flag to be turned into letters. you can specify an output file with `-o`, toggle punctuation with `-p` and whitespace with `-s`.
+provide raw text, or an input path with the `-f` flag to be turned into letters. you can specify an output file with `-o`, toggle punctuation with `-p` and whitespace with `-s`.

 # reflection